-Studies show that over 50 per cent of all failing change efforts are due to poorly managed communication.
-In our experience, a fundamental reason for this depressing number is the failure to bridge the mental gap between management who push the change and the employees who are asked to adapt to a new strategy, IT system or a new organisational structure.
+Studies show that more than 50% of all failing change efforts are due to poorly managed communication.
+From more than 400 projects, we know that a fundamental reason for this depressing number is the failure to bridge the mental gap between management pushing the change and the employees who are asked to adapt to a new strategy, IT system or a new organisational structure.

 Article in Danish: What do you do when participants cannot meet physically?

 A digital solution to help you make projects more successful.

 Article in German: Five principles of how to design successful change communication that will create impact in your organisation.

 Article in German: Change communication enters the scene when you have to link the strategic rationale behind the change and the personal motivators of those who need to adapt to the change.

 Article in German: Change communication is about involving the organisation, creating engagement and offering insights.